 If the quadrilateral is such that two pairs of sides are parallel to each other, and all sides are equal to each other in length, then the quadrilateral is a rhombus.

 Rectangles and squares can also be considered as parallelograms.
-But they are special types of parallelograms where all internal angles are equal to 90 degree each.
+But they are special types of parallelograms where all internal angles are equal to 90 degrees each.
 For a square, all sides should also be equal in length to each other, like in a rhombus.

 A kite is a special type of quadrilateral, where two pairs of adjacent sides are equal in length to each other, as shown in the image illustrated above.